axelchalon/axelchalon.github.io/0-book-review/_posts/2023-08-15-the-new-psycho-cybernetics-summary.md

 		* "Men are disturbed not by the things that happen, but by their opinion on the things that happen.".
 Reframe and take action.
 		* There is an infinitude of realities happening at the same time, and you can switch channels at any moment.
 When reading a book, you become immersed in the reality and paradigm that it's conveying.
 Your relationship to reality then changes to become that of the book's paradigm.
 			* (Then, it's about staying in that paradigm after reading the book.)
+^

-# Negative self-image and blocks
+# <a name="Negative self-image and blocks"></a>Negative self-image and blocks
 * What keeps pulling you back does not exist in the physical world, it is purely inside your own mind (self-image).
+^

-# Reprogramming, visualisation
+# <a name="Reprogramming, visualisation"></a>Reprogramming, visualisation
-* <span id="psychoanalyse">**You don't have to psycho-analyse yourself to fix your problems.** You can modify your self-image without going through an examination of your past.
-Understanding the origins of your current self-image is not necessary to alter it. **You can instead be result-focussed, action-focussed, proactive instead of overly introspective.**</span>
+* <a name="^psychoanalyse"></a>**You don't have to psycho-analyze yourself to fix your problems.** You can modify your self-image without going through an examination of your past.
+Understanding the origins of your current self-image is not necessary to alter it. **You can instead be result-focussed, action-focussed, proactive instead of overly introspective.**
 * Imagination is what lets you create goals. **Have visions.** Set yourself a goal, modify your self-image as necessary, and let your subconscious do the rest.
 You're harnessing the same internal goal-reaching mechanism used for innate goals such as survival and procreation; except you're using it to reach other goals you've decided on.
 	* "Imagination sets the goal picture that our automatic mechanism works on."
 		 * Think in terms of and visualise your end result; start from there, and the means will take care of themselves..